xasayi/FLAWS/README.md

 | Claude Sonnet 4.5        | 4        | 1.47          | 12.6%            | 21.5%             |
 | Gemini 2.5 Pro           | 5        | 1.41          | 15.7%            | 19.8%             |

-To evaluate other models by these 5 model providers - anthropic, deepseek, gemini, openai, xai - go to src/evaluate_llm.py and Modify the following parameters to test different models:
+To evaluate other models by these 5 model providers - anthropic, deepseek, gemini, openai, xai - go to `src/evaluate_llm.py` and modify the following parameters to test different models:

 ```python
 # CHANGE THE IDENTIFICATION MODELS